barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 taxon: self-systems
 tags: finance, hledger
 published: 2018-01-07
-modified: 2020-08-23 00:30:00
+modified: 2020-12-01
 ---

 I manage my money using [plain-text accounting][] (specifically, [hledger][]; though the choice of tool is unimportant), following a [YNABish][ynab] approach.
 The four YNAB rules are:

-1. **Give every dollar a job:** money is split into named categories don't have any "general savings".
+1. **Give every dollar a job:** money is split into named categories, don't have any "general savings".
-2. **Embrace your true expenses:** large expenses (like a rental deposit) are planned and allocated for in advance, as a regular monthly contribution.
+2. **Embrace your true expenses:** large expenses (like a rental deposit, or Christmas gifts) are planned and allocated for in advance, as a regular monthly contribution.
 3. **Roll with the punches:** if things aren't working out, adjust the plan rather than lie to yourself.
 4. **Age your money:** try to save more of each regular expense (rent,